dineshsikarwar59/Spring-boot-learnings/spring-boot-questions.md

 - **Consul** – A service mesh and discovery tool that provides service registration, health checking, and key-value storage.

+## 34. What is Spring Boot’s WebClient, and how does it differ from RestTemplate?**

+- **RestTemplate:** RestTemplate is blocking and synchronous, which means the calling thread waits for the HTTP response before moving on.
+RestTemplate is more straightforward for simpler, traditional applications that don't require reactive features.

+- **WebClient:** WebClient is non-blocking, meaning it allows asynchronous, non-blocking calls, and is more suitable for high-performance, scalable applications.
+WebClient is ideal for reactive applications and environments where performance is crucial, particularly when making multiple concurrent HTTP requests

 ## Frequently Asked Scenario-Based Questions (Spring Boot / Microservices)

 ### 1. A REST API suddenly becomes slow.
 How would you investigate it?